Kaljurand/babble/README.md

 Babble
 ======

+Update (2019-10-06): Google has removed Babble from Google Play due to an alleged trademark infringement.
+I don't have time to investigate this.
+The only way to obtain the Babble app now is to download the apk from https://github.com/Kaljurand/babble/releases.
+However, there is an app called Babblemore now available on Google Play: <https://play.google.com/store/apps/details?id=com.appspot.k6nele.android.babblemore>.
+It is was developed in early 2013 as an extension of Babble but this work was never finished, and never published neither as source code nor on Google Play.
+Its main improvement over Babble is the inclusion of a larger and more multilingual set of phrases (based on the MOLTO Phrasebook: https://github.com/GrammaticalFramework/gf-contrib/tree/master/phrasebook).
+It is available now on Google Play to offer a simpler way to install a Babble-like app and show the possible extensions to the original idea behind Babble.
+Note that Babblemore can contain various bugs due to its unfinished nature.

+---

 Babble is an Android app that shows you short phrases/sentences in many different languages and you'll have to pronounce them quickly (in 4 seconds) and correctly.
 Babble will give you feedback in the form of an edit distance between the transcription of your pronunciation and the original phrase.